ocaml/dune/doc/usage.rst

-One of the features ``dune-release`` provides is watermarking; it replaces various strings of the form ``%%ID%%`` in all your project files before creating a release tarball or when the Opam user pins the package.
+One of the features ``dune-release`` provides is watermarking; it replaces various strings of the form ``%%ID%%`` in all your project files before creating a release tarball or when the opam user pins the package.

 This is especially interesting for the ``VERSION`` watermark, which gets replaced by the version obtained from the Version-Control System (VCS).
 For instance, if you're using